LovelyBuggies/MutimediaTechnology_Experiments/ex1/README.md

 ![](https://i.postimg.cc/q7w5hD1J/Snip20181009_44.png)

-The figure above gives a brief description about the alogithm.
+The figure above gives a brief description of the algorithm.

 1. For layer image, find the rectangle interest region.
-2. For each pixel in interest region, compute the distance to the center.
+2. For each pixel in the interest region, compute the distance to the center.
-3. If the distance is smaller than radius, then the pixel change its pixel value to the corresponding mask image.
+3. If the distance is smaller than the radius, then the pixel change its pixel value to the corresponding mask image.

 Core code is listed as following: